xavidelamo/mgci-docs/docs/source/sepal.rst

 Vegetation descriptor layer
 ---------------------------

 This section of SEPAL-MGCI :sub:`beta` produces the vegetation descriptor layer needed to compute the MGCI for the selected study area.
-It does so by reclassifying a land cover map into the six IPCC land cover classes (Forest, Cropland, Grassland, Wetland, Settlements and Other Land) and then into green and non-green cover following the reclassification rules specified in the indicator’s metadata.
+It does so by reclassifying a land cover map into the six :ref:`IPCC land cover classes <ipcc_classes>`  (Forest, Cropland, Grassland, Wetland, Settlements and Other Land) and then into green and non-green cover following the reclassification rules specified in the indicator’s metadata.

 Questionnaire
 ^^^^^^^^^^^^^